Join Us! Become a Member!

 preparatory schools in the Commonwealth of Virginia whose teacher is currently a member of the

-Classical Association of Virginia and whose dues for 2012-2013 have been paid in
+Classical Association of Virginia and whose dues for 2015-2016 school year have been paid in

 full at the time when the entry is submitted.

 2. No fee is charged for essays entered in the Latin Essay

 3. All entries must be submitted through the Latin teacher.
 No entries sent